-Ref Activity Contestable(C)/ Non- Contestable (N) ls ICP Applicant or Developer 1 Determine POC to Distribution System N Yes No No 2 Design of Extension Assets С Yes Yes No 3 Design upstream Reinforcement works associated with new connections. Ν Yes No No 4 Design diversionary works associated with new connections С Yes Yes No 5 Design approval Ν Yes No No 6 Plant and materials specifications Ν Yes No No 7 Procure materials for own works С Yes Yes No 8 Land Rights negotiations with third party landowners С Yes Yes Yes 9 Produce wayleave/easement documentation and enter into agreements with third party landowners Ν Yes No No 10 Trench excavation and duct installation - on site С Yes Yes Yes 11 Trench excavation and duct installation - on public highway С Yes Yes No 12 Construction of substation buildings and other civil works - on site С Yes Yes Yes 13 Cable laying for own works С Yes Yes No 14 Substation plant installation for own works С Yes Yes No 15 Excavation for jointing bay - on site С Yes Yes Yes 16 Excavation for own works jointing bay - public highway С Yes Yes No 17 Jointing (dead) of cables within Extension Assets С Yes Yes No 18 Jointing (LV and HV) to connect Contestable Works to the underground Distribution System (closing joints) Ν Yes Yes No 19 Excavation for joints to connect Contestable Works to Distribution System (closing joints) С Yes Yes No 20 Live LV jointing on newly adopted New Extension С Yes Yes No 21 Reinforcement/diversionary work on the existing Distribution System Ν Yes No No 22 Quality assurance inspections Ν Yes No No 23 Testing of Extension Assets installed by ICP С Yes Yes No 24 Commissioning and connection of Extension Assets to the Distribution System Ν Yes No No 25 Recording of installed assets С Yes Yes No
+and the types of company that can complete the works. (or Ref Activity Contestable(C)/ Non- Contestable (N) sn ICP Applicant Developer 1 Determine POC to Distribution System Ν Yes No No 2 Design of Extension Assets С Yes Yes No 3 Design upstream Reinforcement works associated with new connections. Ν Yes No No 4 Design diversionary works associated with new connections С Yes Yes No 5 Design approval Ν Yes No No 6 Plant and materials specifications Ν Yes No No 7 Procure materials for own works С Yes Yes No 8 Land Rights negotiations with third party landowners С Yes Yes Yes 9 Produce wayleave/easement documentation and enter into agreements with third party landowners N Yes No No 10 Trench excavation and duct installation - on site С Yes Yes Yes 11 Trench excavation and duct installation - on public highway С Yes Yes No 12 Construction of substation buildings and other civil works - on site С Yes Yes Yes 13 Cable laying for own works С Yes Yes No 14 Substation plant installation for own works С Yes Yes No 15 Excavation for jointing bay - on site С Yes Yes Yes 16 Excavation for own works jointing bay - public highway С Yes Yes No 17 Jointing (dead) of cables within Extension Assets С Yes Yes No 18 Jointing (LV and HV) to connect Contestable Works to the underground Distribution System (closing joints) 1 Ν Yes Yes No 19 Excavation for joints to connect Contestable Works to Distribution System (closing joints) С Yes Yes No 20 Live LV jointing on newly adopted New Extension 2 С Yes Yes No 21 Reinforcement/diversionary work on the existing Distribution System N Yes No 3 No 22 Quality assurance inspections Ν Yes No No 23 Testing of Extension Assets installed by ICP С Yes Yes No 24 Commissioning and connection of Extension Assets to the Distribution System Ν Yes No No 25 Recording of installed assets С Yes Yes 4 No 26 Operations, repairs and maintenance Ν Yes No No